 1. Charles Bell, Ultimate Gumball

 2. Tom Blackwell, Shatzi

 3. Audrey Flack, Royal Flush

 5. Ron Kleemann, Mustang Sally the 3rd Cross

-CSF Fine Art Subcommittee Panelists
+CCF Fine Art Subcommittee Panelists

 Fred Daniello,Special Subcommittee Advisor to the Chairman